 Need a study break?
 You can hold a desk in the Library for up to 30 mins with a BRB card.
 Get a card from the Library entrance or Information desk, write the time you left on the card and pop it on the desk.

-Libraries are no longer places where even the sound of a dropped pin draws a scathing ‘shush’ from the old librarian stereotype.
+Libraries have advanced beyond sterile silence - where a dropped pin draws a scathing ‘shush’ from the old librarian stereotype.
 But a library still needs its serene atmosphere to allow students to get into that hallowed deep study state.
-Respect the silent zones, don’t blast music loudly through headphones and if you need to chat, find a place where you won’t disturb others enjoying the peace and quiet.
+Respect the designated silent zones, don’t blast music loudly through headphones and if you need to chat, find a place where you won’t disturb others enjoying the peace and quiet.

 Speaking of food, being able to microwave a meal at the library is a luxury we’re all thankful for.
 Sharing is caring, so clean it after you use it.
 Also, please remember foil and the microwave aren’t friends.
 Remove foil covers before you heat your food.